rahulchangra/AMRIT-Integration-Tests/README.md

 - `playwright.config.js`: Playwright configuration file.
 - `.env.example`: Example environment variables file.
 Copy this to `.env` and fill in your credentials.

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for details (if present, otherwise it's implied by package.json).